JetBrains/teamcity-documentation/topics/teamcity-2024-03-release-notes.md

 To learn more about fixed vulnerabilities directly related to TeamCity, check out our [Security Bulletin](https://www.jetbrains.com/privacy-security/issues-fixed/?product=TeamCity&version=2024.03).
 Security bulletins for new versions are typically published within the next few days after the release date.

+> Getting timely security updates is now easier than ever!
+Starting with version 2024.03, TeamCity can auto-download lightweight security patches for crucial security issues.
+See this section for more information: [](upgrading-teamcity-server-and-agents.md#Security+Patches).